-Faces is an behavioral program located in Redwood City.
-Our mission is to enable children with autism to reach their full potential through early intervention therapy based on the science of Applied Behavior Analysis.
+Faces is a behavioral program located in Redwood City, serving clients throughout the Peninsula.
+Our mission is to enable children with autism to reach their full potential through early intervention therapy based on the science of Applied Behavior Analysis (ABA).
 In addition, we offer K-12 school support and resources, and parent consultation and training.

 In 1995, a group of families who have children with autism came together and realized that they had all searched the same path for diagnosis, information about the disorder, and treatment for their children.
 The parents were not the only ones who suffered through this process: the impact of the delay in treatment for their children meant that critical time to make a difference was lost forever in the search to simply find treatment.

 Together, these parents founded the Foundation for Autistic Childhood Education and Support (FACES) to provide the community with an Early Intervention resource.
 Faces merged with PACE in 2011.

 Faces is located at 220D Twin Dolphin Drive, Redwood City.
 Visitors arriving from Highway 101 can get to our offices from either the Holly Street or Ralston Ave/Marine Parkway exits.

 220 D Twin Dolphin Drive